MicrosoftDocs/learn/learn-pr/wwl-mba/azure-in-action/includes/4-demo--azure-devops.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE2V0I8]

-With the integration between **Azure DevOps** and GitHub you’ll get the best of both worlds.
+>**Key ideas**: With the integration between **Azure DevOps** and GitHub you’ll get the best of both worlds.
 You’ll get the power of open source development that GitHub provides, combined with the end-to-end traceability and continuous delivery that’s Azure.

 ![](../media/clear.png)